Everything you need to know about Costa Rica’s first-ever GAT at MROC

 Earlier in 2019, it was announced that Aeris Holdings selected GAT SJO, a consortium composed of Universal Aviation Costa Rica and local partners, to manage a new general aviation terminal (GAT) at Juan Santamaría International Airport (MROC/SJO).
 The new GAT facility is exclusively available to international private operations and is the first facility of its kind in Costa Rica.
 The GAT will operate under the name GAT SJO General Aviation Terminal.

-The GAT will be part of the new domestic terminal at MROC, an infrastructure project which includes 15,260 square-feet.
+The GAT is part of the new domestic terminal at MROC, an infrastructure project which includes 15,260 square-feet.
 Aeris, which has an agreement with the Costa Rican Government to invest and operate MROC until 2026, selected GAT SJO to remodel and manage the GAT following a public request for proposal.
 Universal Aviation Costa Rica is a member of Universal Aviation, the worldwide ground handling division of Universal Weather and Aviation, Inc. (Universal®).

 2. Location of GAT